mdasadur5027/beam-calculator/readme.md

-# This is Version 2.0
+# This is Version 2.0 of Beam Calculator
 Here I improve User Interface, the beam design and the diagrams.

 # Structural Analysis Beam Tool